ta543/ta543/README.md

 - Monitors for suspicious activities and flags potential abuse cases for review.

 **Privacy Compliance:**
-- Salespeople are informed about the use of device fingerprinting and email verification in the privacy policy.
+- sales people are informed about the use of device fingerprinting and email verification in the privacy policy.
-- Salespeople have the right to request data deletion or opt-out as required by regulations like GDPR.
+- sales people have the right to request data deletion or opt-out as required by regulations like GDPR.

 ## System Flow

 1. **Admin Key Code Management:**
-   - Admins create key codes using the admin interface and assign them to salespeople.
+   - Admins create key codes using the admin interface and assign them to sales people.
    - Key codes are only stored in the database after being used for activation by a salesperson.

 2. **Salesperson Registration and Activation:**
-   - Salespeople register on the Angular frontend and verify their email through the verification link sent by the Email Service.
+   - sales people register on the Angular frontend and verify their email through the verification link sent by the Email Service.
    - A unique device fingerprint is generated and sent along with the email to the backend for trial activation.

 3. **Trial Activation Process:**
-   - Salespeople enter the key code they have received from the admin.
+   - sales people enter the key code they have received from the admin.
    - The Trial Management Microservice validates the key code, email, and device fingerprint combination.
    - If valid, the trial is activated for the salesperson, and the details along with the key code are stored in the database.
 A confirmation email is sent to the salesperson.
    - If invalid, the activation is denied, and an error message is displayed.

 4. **Monitoring and Notifications:**
    - The system monitors the trial period and updates the trial status accordingly.
-   - Reminder emails are sent to salespeople as their trial period nears its end, encouraging them to subscribe.
+   - Reminder emails are sent to sales people as their trial period nears its end, encouraging them to subscribe.
    - User access is adjusted based on the trial status.